-In Pennsylvania, the statute of limitations for personal injury cases is typically two years from the date of the injury.
+In the state of Pennsylvania, the statute of limitations for personal injury cases is typically two years from the date of the injury.

 While this may seem like a long time, if you fail to bring a claim forward within that window, you will forfeit your rights to all compensation.
 Pennsylvania’s statute of limitations on personal injury law is one of the many reasons it is essential to have a seasoned personal injury attorney by your side.
 At Munley Law, our slip and fall accident lawyers will take over all the details of your case, including the paperwork.
 We will not only make sure your claim is filed correctly, but also ensure it is filed well within the time limits to help you recover the maximum compensation.

 In short, yes, there are exceptions to Pennsylvania’s statute of limitations.
 For example, if the injured party is a minor, the statute of limitations may be extended until they reach the age of majority.
-In Pennsylvania, as in most other U.S. states, a minor is a person under 18.
+In Pennsylvania, as in most other U.S. states, a minor is a person under 18 years old.
 Therefore, once the minor reaches 18, the clock starts ticking on their claim.

 Additionally, suppose the injured party was not aware of the injury and could not have reasonably discovered it within the two-year time frame.
 In that case, the statute of limitations may be extended.
 Other exceptions may apply based on the specific facts and circumstances of the case.